Accessibility, planar graphs, and quasi-isometries: The one-ended case

 for each $i = 1,2,3$.
-Each $\alpha_{i}' \cup \delta_{i}'$ is still a quasi-geodesic ray based at $x'$, heading towards the lone end of $\Gamma$.
-If we try to draw the $\beta_i'$, then the equation (\ref{eq:beta-disjoint}) forces us to once again trace a Jordan curve separating $x'$ from the end of $\Gamma$.
-In particular, we see that $J'$ still separates $x'$ from infinity.
+Each $\alpha_{i}'$ is still a quasi-geodesic ray based at $x'$, heading towards the lone end of $\Gamma$.
+If we try to draw the $\beta_i'$, then the equation (\ref{eq:beta-disjoint}) forces us to once again trace a (possibly not simple, but certainly continuous) closed curve separating $x'$ from infinity in the plane.
 We have that $J'$ is certainly disjoint from the $B$-neighbourhood of $x'$.

-Let $S$ be the vertex set of $J'$.
-Then $S$ has diameter in $\Gamma$ which depends only on $J$ and the quasi-action, say $D \geq 1$.
-We have that $S$ separates $x'$ from the end of $\Gamma$.
-Let $Z$ be the finite connected component of $\Gamma - S$ containing $x'$.
-Any face of $\Gamma$ which intersects the $B$-neighbourhood of $x'$ cannot `cross' $J'$, and so is contained in $Z$.
-Applying Lemma~\ref{lem:bounded-finite-pieces}, we see that $Z$ can only contain boundedly many vertices.
-This puts a uniform upper bound on the lengths of such faces.
+Let $U$ be the connected component of $\bbS^2 \setminus \vartheta(J')$ which contains $\vartheta(x')$, and let $b = \vartheta^{-1}(\overline U)$.
+Note that $b$ is finite, and $\delta b$ has diameter in $\Gamma$ which depends only on $J$ and the quasi-action, say at most $D \geq 1$.
+Any face of $\Gamma$ which intersects the $B$-neighbourhood of $x'$ cannot `cross' $J'$, and so is contained in $b$.
+Applying Lemma~\ref{lem:bounded-finite-pieces}, we see that $b$ can only contain boundedly many vertices.
+This puts a uniform upper bound on the lengths of the faces which are $B$-close to $x'$.
 Since $g \in G$ was chosen arbitrarily and the quasi-action is $B$-cobounded, the lemma follows. \end{proof}

 \begin{lemma} The planar graph $\Gamma$ contains no infinite facial subgraphs. \end{lemma}

 \begin{proof} The method to prove this is very similar to the proof of Lemma~\ref{lem:uniform-faces}, so we will only sketch the argument.